MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 </p>

 ### Scrape customer reviews with Scrapy : step 2

+<i>All the scrapy code can be found in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/scraping/scrapy">folder</a></i> 📁

 Ok, now we're ready to scrape the data we need with Scrapy.